paradigmn/ultrastar_pitch/README.md

 v0.32 - added model to PyPi repo -> is now used by default
 v0.33 - using absolute paths instead of relative ones
 v0.34 - bug fixes
+v0.40 - complete restructuring and application works as command line application

 ### todo
-* break software into easier manageable modules
-* implement spectral noise level reduction
 * reduce input features and variance by applying PCA
 * consider different machine learning techniques (Trees, Regression, SVM, Ensemble, ...)
 * improve exception handling
-* change from fft algorithm to wavelet transformation, to get a better overall frequency resolution
+* change from fft algorithm to wavelet transformation to get a better overall frequency resolution
 * implement GUI for easier access